jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Spire Drake.md

 RacialMods:
 Languages: Draconic
 SQ: speed surge
+SpecialAbilities:
+  Accursed Breath (Su): >
-SpecialAbilities: Accursed Breath (Su) As a standard action, a spire drake can spit a compressed ball of jet-black dust that bursts into a spray of clinging motes that sap the spiritual strength of creatures in an area.
+    As a standard action, a spire drake can spit a compressed ball of jet-black dust that bursts into a spray of clinging motes that sap the spiritual strength of creatures in an area.
 The attack has a range of 60 feet and deals 5d6 points of negative energy damage (Will DC 18 half) to all creatures in a 20-foot radius.
 Affected creatures take a -2 penalty on attack rolls, saving throws, skill checks, and ability checks for 1d4 rounds (or for 1 round on a successful Will save).
 As long as these motes cling to a creature, the effect of any conjuration (healing) effect used on that creature is halved.
 This is a curse effect.
 The save DC is Constitution-based.
+  Soul Corruption (Su): >
-Soul Corruption (Su) If a spire drake successfully performs a coup de grace upon a creature afflicted by its accursed breath, the slain target arises 1d4 rounds later as a wight (Pathfinder RPG Bestiary 276).
+    If a spire drake successfully performs a coup de grace upon a creature afflicted by its accursed breath, the slain target arises 1d4 rounds later as a wight (Pathfinder RPG Bestiary 276).
 This wight is not under the drake's control, and the wight and any spawn that it creates perish 1d6 days after arising.
+  Speed Surge (Su): >
-Speed Surge (Su) Three times per day as a swift action, a spire drake can draw on its draconic reserves for a boost of strength and speed, allowing it to take an additional move action in that round.
+    Three times per day as a swift action, a spire drake can draw on its draconic reserves for a boost of strength and speed, allowing it to take an additional move action in that round.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: